andresmax/andresmax/content/posts/why-product-roadmaps-set-you-up-for-failure.md

 - It's exciting to dive into new ideas, instead of projects that you’re already confident about.
 - It's easy to discount the additional effort that one project will require over another.

-If you are now careful you are now making up what needs to be worked on.
+If you are not careful you are now making up what needs to be worked on.

 ... and ignoring what your customers want.